International Women’s Day 2026

 International Women’s Day (March 8) is a global day celebrating the social, economic, cultural, and political achievements of women.
-For 2025, organizers have focused on the critical idea of accelerating action for gender equality.
+For 2026, organizers have focused on the critical idea of giving to gain.

 Today, I invite you to visit this site – https://www.internationalwomensday.com – where you can better understand how, together, we can speed up the rate of progress worldwide.

-Several very prestigious design awards programs are currently open for entries – I thought you would appreciate the heads-up and some brief details, which I am presenting in order of the currently published submission deadlines.
+Right now, several ultra-prestigious design awards programs are currently open for entries.
+I thought you would appreciate a heads-up and some brief details, which I am presenting in order of the currently published submission deadlines.
 Best of luck, friends!

 Read moreDesign Competitions from Fast Company, Core77, Creativepool, and Communication Arts